erickcastelli/kir-mapper/MANUAL.md

 Data compatibility: We tested kir-mapper with Illumina short-read data from whole-genome sequencing (WGS), whole-exome sequencing (WES), and targeted sequencing.
 We also tested it with Oxford Nanopore whole-genomes (R10.4.1 only).
 It might work with Ion Torrent with some adjustments.

-System compatibility: Linux, or WSL2/Linux.
+System compatibility: Linux, or WSL2/Windows.
 We have tested it with Ubuntu 22.04 LTS, and Ubuntu 22.04 LTS under WSL2.
 Other versions might be compatible.
-It may work on MacOS, but we haven't tested it.
+You can install it in MacOS via Docker.

 Read depth: Please note that read depth is essential.
 We recommend coverage of at least 20x for WGS and 50x for WES.